sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ```
 ## Generating new variables
 Often after cleaning individual variables a data analyst will be required to
 generate new variables from the old ones.
-SWe will put this into practice by
+We will put this into practice by
 generating the presence of Anemia if the hb is less than 11g/dl.